tlsnotary/docs-mdbook/src/intro.md

 # Introduction

-TLSNotary is a protocol, which allows users to export data from any website in a credible way.
+TLSNotary is a protocol which allows users to export data from any website in a credible way.
 This way they can verify the authenticity of parts of a TLS-encrypted web session without compromising on privacy.